-Wend your way around the numbered streets and be sure to seek out Brevard House at 1239 First Street.
+Wend your way around the numbered streets and be sure to seek out Brevard House (1239 First St.).
 This 9,000-square-foot Greek Revival, once owned by author Anne Rice, is a fine example of a pre-Civil War home.
 After touring the neighborhood, you can either get back on the streetcar or go to Commander’s Palace (1403 Washington Ave.), the renowned Brennan-family restaurant, located two blocks from St. Charles Avenue across from Lafayette Cemetery.
-If you are inclined to have lunch, I recommend the rich sherry-laced turtle soup for which they are known.
+If you are inclined to have lunch, I recommend the rich sherry-laced turtle soup for which the restaurant is known.

 Get back on the streetcar, making your way farther Uptown while noting the other elegant old homes along the way.